Nine Honored as AAAS Fellows (Jennifer Martiny and Travis Huxman)

 these exceptional scholars for their accomplishments, which have significantly contributed to a

 broad range of fields.
-With this year’s cohort, UCI now has 185 AAAS fellows.
+With this year’s cohort, UC Irvine now has 185 AAAS fellows.

-Below are the new fellows from UCI and the AAAS citation for each:
+Below are the new fellows from UC Irvine and the AAAS citation for each:

 • Alan Goldin, Professor, Microbiology & Molecular Genetics – for distinguished contributions